Inferno filming locations

 BATTISTERO SAN GIOVANNI in FLorence

-The newly formed trio chooses ‘Italotreno’ train to master their way to the North-east of Italy, which generally takes 2 hours and 6 minutes for the every-hour train to pass the incredible landscaped of Toscana, Emilia Romania, and Venice regions.
+The newly formed trio chooses the ‘Italotreno’ train to master their way to the northeast of Italy, which generally takes 2 hours and 6 minutes for the every-hour train to pass the incredible landscapes of Tuscany, Emilia-Romagna, and the Veneto regions.
 As judged from the 2:49 PM time at the San Marco square, the characters most likely used the train, which leaves Florence at 10:54 AM.
-The movie leaves the train starting point off-screen, yet it is Firenze Santa Maria Novella train station.
-As the consequence of a trick to free from Bouchard, Robert and Sienna leave the train within the PADOVA CENTRALE station.
-In fact, this small Italian town is distanced 40 km from Venice and it takes time to get back on another train to get to the destination point for Robert and Sienna.
+The movie leaves the train starting point off-screen, yet it is the Firenze Santa Maria Novella train station.
+As a consequence of a trick to free from Bouchard, Robert, and Sienna leave the train at the PADOVA CENTRALE station.
+This small Italian town is 40 km from Venice, and it takes time to get back on another train to get to the destination point for Robert and Sienna.

 MOVING TO VENICE.
 Inferno Venice movie locations